How to get the most out of your visit with an IBCLC

 If your consultation is at your home, only small preparations are needed:

-Use the new tips and tricks your IBCLC worked with you on to enhance your breastfeeding journey.
+Use the new tips and tricks your IBCLC taught you to enhance your breastfeeding journey.
 Remember, practice makes perfect for you and your baby.

 You will most likely receive a care plan at the time of your consultation or shortly thereafter.
-This is a recap of what was covered and any instructions or direction going forward.
+Your care plan is a recap of what was covered during your IBCLC consultation as well as any instructions or direction going forward.
 You can share this with physicians, or your IBCLC can fax or email the plan to your doctor with your permission.

-Feel free to keep in touch and set up any additional meetings with your IBCLC — they love to hear from you and see how your little one is progressing.
+Feel free to keep in touch and set up any additional consultations with your IBCLC (through The Lactation Network, in-home and in-office lactation consultations are free for families across the U.S. with specific insurance plans).
+They’ll enjoy hearing from you to see how your little one is progressing!

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.